Nateight8/trading-mongoparl/server/README_Trackinglog.md

 # Flexible Trade Tracking System

+## User Stories

+### 1. Market Execution Trader

+As a trader who enters at market price, I want to plan my entry, stop loss, and take profit in advance, but record my actual entry price when I execute, so I can compare my plan to my real execution and analyze my discipline.

+### 2. Limit/Stop Order Trader

+As a trader who uses limit or stop orders, I want to specify my intended entry price and execution style, so the system can track whether my order was filled as planned or if I had to adjust my entry.

+### 3. Risk-First Trader

+As a trader focused on risk management, I want to specify my planned stop loss and take profit, and have the system calculate my risk amount and risk percentage automatically, so I can ensure my trades fit my risk rules without manual calculation.

+### 4. Multi-Target/Scale-Out Trader

+As a trader who scales out at multiple targets, I want to define several take profit levels and partial exit sizes, so I can track my trade management and see how different exit strategies affect my results.

+### 5. Scenario Planner

+As a trader who likes to plan for different outcomes, I want the system to generate possible scenarios based on my targets and stops, so I can visualize best/worst/expected cases before I enter a trade.

+### 6. Performance Analyst

+As a trader who reviews my performance, I want to see analytics comparing my planned entries and exits to my actual results, so I can identify areas for improvement in my execution and planning.

 ## System Overview

 The Flexible Trade Tracking System is designed to accommodate diverse trading styles and strategies through a two-phase model: